vialab/OpenSSH-Doc-Analyzer/README.md

 # OpenSSH-Doc-Analyzer
-A web application created for the OpenSSH project, that performs meta data analysis on documents sourced from the ERUDIT database.
+A web application created for the OpenSSH project, that performs a text and OCR topic analysis on documents sourced from the ERUDIT database.